The choice of whether to use a or an depends on the sound of the following element, not purely on whether that element begins with a vowel.

 Do not use while as a synonym for although or whereas.

-While it is possible to write code using an ordinary text editor, using an IDE has signficant advantages.
+While it is possible to write code using an ordinary text editor, using an IDE has significant advantages.

-Although it is possible to write code using an ordinary text editor, using an IDE has signficant advantages.
+Although it is possible to write code using an ordinary text editor, using an IDE has significant advantages.